KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      ```
      To disable that feature, simply comment out that line in your ``local.conf`` file, or make sure `IMAGE_FEATURES` does not contain "debug-tweaks" before producing your final image.
 Among other things, leaving this in place sets the root password as blank, which makes logging in for debugging or inspection easy during development but also means anyone can easily log in during production.

-+ It is possible to set a root password for the image and also to set passwords for any extra users you might add (e.g. administrative or service type users).
++ It is possible to set a root password for the image and also to set passwords for any extra users you might add (例如 administrative or service type users).
 When you set up passwords for multiple images or users, you should not duplicate passwords.

      To set up passwords, use the `extrausers` class, which is the preferred method.
 For an example on how to set up both root and user passwords, see the "`extrausers.bbclass`" section.